Accessing the 4D SQL Engine

 QUERY BY SQL([OFFICES];"SALES > 100")

-Using the integrated ODBC commands of 4D, found in the "External Data Source" theme (ODBC SET PARAMETER, ODBC EXECUTE, etc.).
-These commands have been modified to work with the 4D SQL engine of the current database.
+Using the integrated SQL commands of 4D, found in the "SQL" theme (SQL SET PARAMETER, SQL EXECUTE, etc.).
+These commands can work with an ODBC data source or the 4D SQL engine of the current database.

 Using the standard Method editor of 4D.
 SQL statements can be written directly in the standard 4D Method editor.
 You simply need to insert the SQL query between the tags: Begin SQL and End SQL.
-The code placed between these tags will not be parsed by the 4D interpreter and will be exe-cuted by the SQL engine.
+The code placed between these tags will not be parsed by the 4D interpreter and will be exe-cuted by the SQL engine (or by another engine, if set by the SQL LOGIN command).

 Passing Data Between 4D and the SQL Engine